pepe/hyper-present/README.md

 Yet another presentation software I have written for my studyblock teachings.

-Second time in Janet, this time with `spork/httpf`.
+Second time in Janet, this time with `spork/httpf` and Hypermedia systems (htmx, hyperscript).

 ## Usage